コンテンツにスキップ

 The music hall is such a comfortable space because you can enjoy music freely.

-As I was thinking about this, I looked back and realized that Hanateru 's painting was soon to be completed.
+As I was thinking about this, I looked back and realized that Hanateru 's painting was almost finished.

 This is a picture taken around 4pm, just before closing time.
-Comparing it to the first image, you can get a sense of the gentle time that Hanateru has spun.
+Comparing it to the first image, you can get a sense of the gentle time that Hanateru has woven.

-On the YouTube "Ongakudo Channel," not only live videos of the real version will be available, but also programs exclusive to the online version.
-If you want to listen to the sound of the handpan, enjoy The Poo's original stage, see the full picture of Hanateru 's painting, or enjoy the beauty of Maekawa Architecture, please visit us!
+The YouTube "Ongakudo Channel" will not only feature live videos of the actual concert, but also online programs.
+If you want to hear the sound of the handpan, enjoy The Poo's original stage performance, see the full picture drawn by hanateru , or simply appreciate the beauty of Maekawa Architecture, be sure to check it out!

-*The footage from the Music Hall Open Theatre will be released in late January.
+*The footage of the Music Hall Open Theatre will be released in late January.

 Related articles